 12. Shaun Monson

-This vegan activist and documentary producer has one 17-year-old daughter and a baby on the way!
-Last month, he posted a father and daughter picture on Instagram, announcing the news: “This is my amazing, beautiful and brilliant daughter @miraajade — I barely even remember my life before her.
+This vegan activist and producer of the documentaries “Earthlings” and its followup, “Unity,” has one daughter who recently graduated high school and a baby.
+Last year, he posted a father and daughter picture on Instagram, announcing the news: “This is my amazing, beautiful and brilliant daughter @miraajade — I barely even remember my life before her.
 She’s an angel.
 She’s going to have a baby sister soon.
 There will be 17 years between them.
 I just hope her baby sister gets to know how incredible and magical her big sister is.”

 13. Leafar Seyer

 The Prayers’ lead singer is about to be a proud father for the second time.
 He has a daughter from a previous relationship, and he and Kat Von D are expecting their child any week now.
 The couple shocked the Internet with an unnanounced legal wedding ceremony earlier this year, but they truly celebrated in June with an all-out heaven-and-hell themed gothic wedding.
 Von D and Seyer previously announced that they will raise their child vegan.